salilab/saliweb/doc/frontend.rst

 This example demonstrates a few Jinja2 and Flask features:

  - Parts of the base template can be overriden using the ``block`` directive.
-   Here, a custom stylesheet is added, links are added to all pages to the navigation bar at the top of the page, and the sidebar and footer (at the left and bottom of the page, which are blank in the system-wide template) are filled in.
+   Here, a custom stylesheet is added (by overriding the ``css`` block), links are added to all pages to the navigation bar at the top of the page (``navigation`` block), and the sidebar and footer (at the left and bottom of the page, which are blank in the system-wide template) are filled in.
  - Links to other parts of the web service can be provided using Flask's `url_for <http://flask.pocoo.org/docs/1.0/api/#flask.url_for>`_ function.
-   This takes either the name of the Python function that renders the page (see below) or "static" to point to static files (such as stylesheets or images) in the web service's ``html`` subdirectory.
+   This takes either the name of the Python function that renders the page (such as "index"; :ref:`see below <std_pages>`) or "static" to point to static files (such as stylesheets or images) in the web service's ``html`` subdirectory.
  - A number of global variables are available which can be substituted in using Jinja2's ``{{ }}`` syntax, most notably ``config`` which stores